lsaa2014/UdacityProjects/P6_Data_Visualization/README.md

 <a href="http://bl.ocks.org/lsaa2014/97e390dab1b74f9cd9915c3324c7237d"> here </a>.
 After the first two feedback, I mapped
 the columns Embarked (S:Southampton, C:Cherbourg, Q:Queenstown) and Survived (1:'Yes', 0: 'No') so that they could be more readable.
 I also added some narration see <a href="http://bl.ocks.org/lsaa2014/38ec5a937eb84b17442e20033fad5ffa"> here </a>.
-After the third feedback, I decided to filter the data and choose only those who survived and I remove the storyboard and leave the legend as is.
+After the third feedback, I decided to filter the data and choose only those who survived and I removed the storyboard and left the legend as is.
+The plot could be visualized <a href="http://bl.ocks.org/lsaa2014/bb2663e96cc13e858b77c13ba0ea2b31"> here </a>.
-The Final plot could be visualize <a href="http://bl.ocks.org/lsaa2014/bb2663e96cc13e858b77c13ba0ea2b31"> here </a>
+Because some of my findings were not consistent with the graphs, I decided to add a bart chart to see the survival rate.
+The final result look is <a href="http://bl.ocks.org/lsaa2014/1cc3bee7cbdfda9afed4e8d26b46238f"> here </a>.

 ## Feedback
 #### Feedback #1